hbkpancakes/upnext/README.md

 # Requirements
 - Python 3.x
 - Selenium package installed
 - OPTIONAL: Win10toast (provides notification for Windows 10 users.
-Remember to uncomment lines out if you decide to use
+Remember to uncomment lines that are commented out if you decide to use it (specific lines named in code)
 - Up to date Firefox or Chrome browser downloaded and installed onto your computer.
 - A custom browser profile for your respective browser that